mirroring using gitolite

 ~/.gitolite.rcon the server) to this name, for example 'mars'.
 Note: this has nothing to do with the hostname of the server in networking or DNS terms, or in OS terms.
 This is internal to gitolite.

 Run ssh-keygen if needed and get an ssh key pair for the server.
-Copy the public key to a common area and name it after the host, but with 'server-' prefixed.
+Copy the public key to a common area (accessible to your workstation for copying) and name it after the host, but with 'server-' prefixed.
 For example, the pubkey for server 'mars' must be stored as 'server-mars.pub'.

-Copy all keys to all the admin repo clones on your workstation and and add them as usual.
+Copy all these pubkeys (i.e., one from each server) to all the admin repo clones on your workstation and add them as usual.
 This is an

 You may have guessed that the prefix 'server-' is special, and distinguishes a human user from a mirroring peer.